Litigation & Disputes France 2025 | Courts, Arbitration, Mediation | BleuLex Law

 Arbitration is private justice where parties entrust their dispute to one or more arbitrators of their choosing.

-• Arbitration clause: Provided in the contract
+• Arbitration clause: Provided in the original contract

 • Arbitration agreement: Signed after dispute arises